 Who does it serve?

-Eligible residents can apply to have their home weatherized at no cost.
-First, we do an energy audit and then if necessary, add insulation or make minor home repairs.
+ACCESS helps eligible residents with low-incomes save on heating and cooling costs by weatherizing homes at no cost.
+First, we do an energy audit and then, if necessary, add insulation or make minor home repairs.
 ACCESS also refers clients to other agency programs and community resources.
 We make in-home visits to vulnerable residents and help them stay in a safe and healthy environment.

 What does it provide?

 - ACCESS offers an Energy Education Program with tips to make homes more efficient.

 - A Low-Income Weatherization Program helps bring down energy costs.

 The Energy Education Program provides valuable tips and efficiency products to help make your home more efficient.
 People can attend one of our conservation workshops to learn simple cost effective ways to lower household energy use and utility costs.
 This is a hands-on workshop and all eligible attendees receive a personal conservation “start-up” kit upon completion.

 The Weatherization Program is designed to assist households in making energy efficiency upgrades to their homes through the installation of insulation, doors, windows, and various other energy efficiency measures.

 This program is funded primarily by federal, state, and utility based dollars.